GrokInteractive/compendium/handbook/README.md

 Next, record the serial number(s) and year(s) of manufacture of any equipment, such as a laptop, issued to you by Grok Interactive.
 Do this on a Mac by clicking the Apple icon, selecting "About This Mac", taking a screenshot, and sending it to the office manager.
 If you are feeling really nice, name the file `typeOfEquipment\_firstnameLastname` before sending it, for example `MacBookAir\_AlfredNewman`.

-Your Grok Interactive email is a GMail account and follows the format `firstname.lastname@grok-interactive.com`.
-Once your email has been created by an administrator you can login with the credentials provided to you.

-Once you log in you should see invitations to the following services:
-* Trello &mdash; for project work-flow
-* Slack &mdash; for team messaging
-* GoToMeeting &mdash; for meetings
-* Github &mdash; repository

-If you do not see invitations for one or more of these services in your inbox, please reach out to Jason Ellis (jasone@grok-interactive.com) or Jason Straughan (jasons@grok-interactive.com).

 ## Perks and Benefits